 This Greek couscous salad is ready in 10 minutes!!!!
-And it looks and tastes amazing.
-Packed with the flavours of a traditional greek salad, this greek couscous could be a side dish or served on it’s own for lunch.
+Plus it looks and tastes amazing.
+Packed with the flavors of a traditional greek salad, this greek couscous could be a side dish or served on it’s own for lunch.
 Better yet make it for dinner and pack up the leftovers in a lunchbox!!!!

 What to serve with couscous?

 The wonderful thing about couscous is it goes with so many different dishes.